 Bundt pan alternatives

 Don’t have a bundt pan?
-You can make this cake in an angel food cake pan (also known as a tube pan).
+You can make this cake in an angel food cake pan.

 You can also make it in a 9×13 inch pan.
 Since the pan is more shallow, you’ll need to decrease the baking time.
 Start checking the cake for doneness around 30–35 minutes.
 If it’s isn’t done yet, give it another 5 minutes at a time before checking again.